• Sign In

 Defying the Desert with Fog

-In the hyper-arid Atacama Desert, where rainfall is virtually nonexistent, Copiapoa cacti rely on an extraordinary adaptation: harvesting water from dense coastal fog.
-Despite this fog being “dry” by normal standards, it’s a critical and consistent water source.
+In the hyper-arid Atacama Desert, where rainfall is virtually nonexistent, Copiapoa cacti rely on an extraordinary adaptation: harvesting water directly from fog.
+Though Atacama fog is “dry” by everyday standards, for these plants it provides a dependable, life-sustaining source of moisture.

 Engineering at the Micro Scale: Spine-to-Stem Water Transport